SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 =======================
 {: .anchor}

+The Solar Forecast Arbiter Dashboard is a web interface for managing solar observation and forecast data and for evaluating solar forecast accuracy.
-This documentation will provide step-by-step examples of how to perform common activities on the Solar Forecast Arbiter dashboard.
+This documentation provides step-by-step examples of how to perform common activities on the Solar Forecast Arbiter dashboard.
 The Content menu can be used to navigate between each activity.
-Each section will include instructions and screenshots.
+Each section includes instructions and screenshots.

 Be sure to read the [Getting Started](#getting-started) section for instructions on how to access the current version of the dashboard.
+Please see the [data model documentation](/datamodel/) for more details on how the Solar Forecast Arbiter organizes metadata (Sites, Observations, and Forecasts) and time series data.

 Getting Started
 ---------------
 {: .anchor}

-The alpha release of the Solar Forecast arbiter dashboard does not support automatic signup.
+The alpha release of the Solar Forecast Arbiter dashboard does not yet support automatic signup.
 In the meantime, you may use any of the credentials below to log in and explore the dashboard.
 You will be prompted to log in on the front page of the dashboard at [dashboard.solarforecastarbiter.org](https://dashboard.solarforecastarbiter.org)